 All the personal data we control is processed by our staff based in the UK, however for the purposes of IT hosting and maintenance your information may be situated outside of the European Economic Area (EEA).
 These systems have policies in place to comply with GDPR and are listed below, but more information on each can be found on their website:

-- Zoho (USA): Provides our CRM platform and has certified their agreement with the EU-U.S. Privacy Shield Framework
+- Salesforce (USA): Provides our CRM platform and has certified their agreement with the EU-U.S. Privacy Shield Framework

 - Mailchimp (USA): Provides our email communication platform and has certified their agreement with both the EU-U.S. Privacy Shield Framework and the Swiss-U.S. Privacy Shield Framework.